 The Handlebar Mustache:

 Features long, curved ends that are styled upward and away from the face, resembling the handlebars of a bicycle.
 If you straighten the "handlebars" then you have what is called an English Mustache.
-And if you want to be extreme about it, you have the Dali Mustache, named after the great artist, Salvador Dali
+And if you want to be extreme about it, you have the Dali Mustache, named after the great artist, Salvador Dali.

 This thick and bushy mustache covers the entire upper lip and can extend down over the mouth.
 True to its name, this mustache is reminiscent of the facial hair often seen on walruses.
+Some perfect examples of the Walrus would be Sam Elliott and Albert Einstein.

-The Painter's Brush:
+The Painter's Brush Mustache:

 Resembling a flat paintbrush, this mustache is characterized by its straight, horizontal shape just above the upper lip.
 Brad Pitt kept the look going well after he completing the filming of Inglourious Basterds in 2009.